-- PII and PHI as held in researcher- and analyst-directed file shares and tables: Name is used to identify Veterans and match data across different data sources - PatientLabChem for test results: Input for modeling and prediction - CPRS Order for various procedures: Input for modeling and prediction - BCMA DispensedDrug for drugs prescribed: Input for modeling and prediction - RxOutpat for outpatient visits: Input for modeling and prediction - Surgery for various procedures: Input for modeling and prediction - PatientID for identifying the person: PatientID is an additional identifier that is part of the researcher- and analyst-directed file shares and tables - Actionable Mutations for genomic basis of treatments: Input for modeling and prediction - ICD9/10 code table for codifying conditions and treatments: Input for modeling and prediction - Oncology Raw for data files returned from analysis of patient's genome: Input for modeling and prediction - Output for outpatient visits: Input for modeling and prediction
+PII/PHI Data Element Internal Use External Use Military History/Service Connection Military History/Service Connection is an important data element for analytics projects to understand the historical context behind current health and wellness Not used PII and PHI as held in researcher- and analyst- directed file shares and tables Name is used to identify Veterans and match data across different data sources Not used PatientLabChem for test results Input for modeling and prediction Not used CPRS Order for various procedure Input for modeling and prediction Not used BCMA DispensedDrug for drugs prescribed Input for modeling and prediction Not used RxOutpat for outpatient visits Input for modeling and prediction Not used Surgery for various procedures Input for modeling and prediction Not used PatientID for identifying the person PatientID is an additional identifier that is part of the researcher- and analyst- directed file shares and tables Not used Actionable Mutations for genomic basis of treatments Input for modeling and prediction Not used ICD9/10 code table for codifying conditions and treatments Input for modeling and prediction Not used Oncology Raw for data files returned from analysis of patient's genome Input for modeling and prediction Not used Output for outpatient visits Input for modeling and prediction Not used OMOP for a global standard vocabulary of medial terms and conditions Input for modeling and prediction Not used Genomics: FASTQ, Variant Call Format (VCF) formatted files Input for modeling and prediction Not used

-- OMOP for a global standard vocabulary of medial terms and conditions: Input for modeling and prediction - Genomics: FASTQ, Variant Call Format (VCF) formatted files: Input for modeling and prediction - All data coming from commercial PACS and other medical devices including but not limited to DICOM files: Input for modeling and prediction - Any and all data coming in from VistA imaging: Input for modeling and prediction - Service record: Input for modeling and prediction - Secondary data sources from other research studies: Input for modeling and prediction - Finger or voice print: Input for modeling and prediction - Photographic image Photographic images are not limited to images of the face: images are important objective data elements for analytics projects to understand health outcomes - Device identifiers and serial numbers: Device identifiers and serial numbers may be additional identifiers that are part of the researcher- and analyst-directed file shares and tables - Web URL: Web URL is an additional identifier that may be part of the researcher- and analyst-directed file shares and tables - Any other characteristic that could uniquely identify the individual - 2.2 What types of tools are used to analyze data and what type of data may be produced?
-These questions are related to privacy controls DI-1, Data Quality, DI-2, Data Integrity and Integrity Board, and SE-1, Inventory of Personally Identifiable Information. - 2.2a Many systems sift through large amounts of information in response to a user inquiry or programmed functions.
+PII/PHI Data Element Internal Use External Use All data coming from commercial PACS and other medical devices including but not limited to DICOM files Input for modeling and prediction Not used Any and all data coming in from VistA imaging Input for modeling and prediction Not used Service record Input for modeling and prediction Not used Secondary data sources from other research studies Input for modeling and prediction Not used Finger or voice print Input for modeling and prediction Not used Photographic image - Photographic images are not limited to images of the face Images are important objective data elements for analytics projects to understand health outcomes Not used Any other characteristic that could uniquely identify the individual Input for modeling and prediction Not used

+2.2 What types of tools are used to analyze data and what type of data may be produced?
+These questions are related to privacy controls DI-1, Data Quality, DI-2, Data Integrity and Integrity Board, and SE-1, Inventory of Personally Identifiable Information.

+2.2a Many systems sift through large amounts of information in response to a user inquiry or programmed functions.
 Systems may help identify areas that were previously not obvious and need additional research by agents, analysts, or other employees.
 Some systems perform complex analytical tasks resulting in, among other types of data, matching, relational analysis, scoring, reporting, or pattern analysis.
-Describe any type of analysis the system conducts and the data that is created from the analysis.
+Describe any type of analysis the system conducts and the data that is created from the analysis?

-Data sets are collected and tools such as (planned) Azure Machine Learning (ML) are planned to be used in performing complex analytical tasks to perform work studies.
+Data sets are collected and tools within AWS Service Catalog are used in performing complex analytical tasks to perform work studies.